Judge-Girl/Judge-Girl-Documentation-Website/docs/software-design/README.md

 ## Project Objectives

+Let's conclude our project's objectives:

-1. Implement a scalable and maintainable online judge system that judges massive amount of codes in parallel, as to increase throughput.
+1. Implement a **scalable** and **maintainable** online judge system that judges massive amount of codes in parallel, as to increase throughput.
-2. Encapsulate the judges within Docker containers and sandboxes to ensure security.
+2. Encapsulate the judges within Docker containers and sandboxes to ensure **security**.
-3. Integrate Kubernetes over multiple nodes to enable resource scheduling (e.g. GPUs, CPUs and Memory) among judges.
+3. Integrate **Kubernetes** over multiple nodes to enable **resource scheduling** (e.g. GPUs, CPUs and Memory) among judges.
-4. Use microservices design pattern to enhance maintainability and extensibility.
+4. Use **microservices** design pattern to enhance maintainability and extensibility.
-5. Start an open source project on Github so other developers can contribute to the code-base. (github.com/Judge-Girl)
+5. Start an **open source** project on Github so other developers can contribute to the code-base. (github.com/Judge-Girl)